-Rainy Day Tip #4 - Play Crossword Puzzles
+Rainy Day Tip #4 - Challenge Yourself with a Crossword Puzzle

 Find a challenging crossword puzzle and exercise your mind.
 Puzzles can help pass time, get your mind off a gloomy day, and keep your brain healthy.

-Rainy Day Tip #5 - Watch a Good Television Show
+Rainy Day Tip #5 - Watch a Good TV Show

 Enjoy an afternoon or evening of relaxation, watching your favorite TV programs.
 Try to watch a good comedy for a nice laugh or a nostalgic show you enjoy.
 Laughter is what you need on a rainy day to make up for the lack of vitamin D.

-Rainy Day Tip #6 - Knit or Crochet
+Rainy Day Tip #6 - Work on a Knitting or Crochet Project